uwplse/synapse/www/popl16-aec/index.md

 ### Caching

-The above commands return quickly because they are not doing any actual work.
+The above experiments complete quickly because they are not doing any actual work.
 Because the experiments take considerable time, and many jobs within an experiment are reused across experiments, the experiment runner *caches* results of each job to be reused.